suffolklibraries/lgc/content/collections/events/the-big-picnic.md

         text: 'Suffolk Refugee Support'
       -
         type: text
-        text: ", There combining street theatre and glorious spreads of food to create a glorious afternoon in the sun,\_celebrating the communities of Ipswich and tipping our hats to the Platinum Jubilee! "
+        text: ", combining street theatre and glorious spreads of food to create a glorious afternoon in the sun,\_celebrating the communities of Ipswich and tipping our hats to the Platinum Jubilee! "
       -
         type: text
         marks: